 “It was identified in the 1820s as the bacterium found in contaminated food that causes botulism poisoning, which can be fatal.
 During World War II, U.S. scientists studied the neurotoxin’s effectiveness as a weapon.
-And during the 1980s and early 1990s, it was a key part of Iraq’s arsenal of biological weapons.”
+During the 1980s and early 1990s, it was a key part of Iraq’s arsenal of biological weapons.”
 (2)

 Adverse Side-Effects of Botox

 For a more thorough discussion and real-life cases, please listen to or read the transcript of my podcast episode: Botox: What Your Doctor May Not Tell You.
 In it, I interview top civil trial lawyer, Ray Chester, who has represented over 50 cases of people severely injured by Botox.

 Most of the adverse affects from Botox have been experienced when used off label or higher doses, not cosmetic doses used in the face.
 That said, it’s not impossible to have adverse reactions from a cosmetic injection.

 Take the case of Dr. Sharla Helton, a successful Ob/Gyn and co-founder of a women’s specialty hospital in Oklahoma.
 After a cosmetic Botox injection to treat wrinkles in her face, her life and career came crashing down.
 She was diagnosed by the National Institute of Health with botulism.

-She experienced profound weakness and fatigue; she was initially bedridden and even after several months she could barely walk 100 feet without being overcome with muscle fatigue.
-On top of that, the injections lead to a toxic peripheral neuropathy, causing pain and numbness in her extremities which feels like she is being electrocuted.
-This turned out to be a permanent condition and necessitated giving up her career.
+She experienced profound weakness and fatigue and was initially bedridden.
+Even after several months, she could barely walk 100 feet without being overcome with muscle fatigue.
+On top of that, the injections lead to toxic peripheral neuropathy, causing pain and numbness in her extremities.
+This felt like she was being electrocuted and turned out to be a permanent condition because of which she had to give up her career.